Participating in Council meetings

 Anyone living or working in the Borough may register to speak or submit a written question at a Service Committee.

 You must declare any current or prospective financial or personal interest you may have in the subject.
 Up to 30 minutes will be permitted for public participation at any one Service Committee meeting.

 Speaking at a Service Committee

-Up to six speakers are permitted per agenda item, with speakers being taken in the order in which they have registered.
+Up to six speakers are permitted per agenda item (excluding ward concerns, which are dealt with under Council Procedural rule 33.2), with speakers being taken in the order in which they have registered.